 Actually, the S&P 500 has rarely been better.
 In fact, 79.3% of 29 reported companies have exceeded analyst expectations.
 Not only that but the Dow and Nasdaq are just both just 1.6% below their recorded highs.
 Stocks are aiming for the skies.

 But hold onto your hat because analysts are now predicting a slight turnaround.

 Bull or Bear Market in 2019?

 Markets are hard to predict.
 In times of volatility and rapid change, they can turn on a dime.
 Today, analysts are concerned about the global economic outlook and what might happen with China.
-An American Express study found that chief finance officers have a positive outlook overall, but not as positive as a year ago.
+An American Express study found that chief financial officers have a positive outlook overall, but not as positive as a year ago.
 That’s good news, but it’s not great news.

-The International Monetary Fund recently reported it expects a pullback on global economic growth.
+The International Monetary Fund recently reported it expects a pullback in global economic growth.
 Instead of growing 3.5 percent as forecasted in January, the IMF expects the economy to grow just 3.3 percent.
 That’s a far cry from a recession, so there’s no need for alarm.
 However, it does indicate that confidence is waning.

 Stocks had a good first quarter, but with these outlooks, the rest of the year might not be as good.
 They could still be good, just not as good.
 In other words, I don’t see a bull or a bear.

 Regardless of what happens in the stock market, alternative investments like real estate should remain a part of your portfolio.
 If the market turns sharply down, you’ll be glad you invested in real estate.
 You might even complement it with commodities and other alternatives.